-CME Group is proposing to convert all outstanding cleared CDOR swaps that contain fixings beyond the cessation date of June 28, 2024.
-Having considered relevant holidays across jurisdictions and keeping this cessation date in mind, CME Group would run a primary conversion on June 7, 2024, as shown in the below timeline:
+CME plans to convert all outstanding cleared CDOR swaps that contain fixings beyond the cessation date of June 28, 2024.
+Having considered relevant holidays across jurisdictions, the timing of adjacent CCP conversion events, and keeping the cessation date in mind, CME plans to run a primary conversion on May 17, 2024, as shown in the below timeline:

 It is important to note a few details as they relate to this timeline of events:

-- The proposed June 7, 2024, primary conversion event would encompass all legacy cleared CDOR swaps that contain fixings beyond the June 28, 2024, cessation date.
+- The May 17, 2024, primary conversion event would encompass all legacy cleared CDOR swaps that contain fixings beyond the June 28, 2024, cessation date.

-- Following the primary conversion event, CME Group would continue accepting CDOR swaps for clearing.
+- Following the primary conversion event, CME would continue accepting CDOR swaps for clearing.

-As outlined in the above visual, CME Group proposes the following conversion methodology, whereby any legacy cleared CDOR swaps that have fixings beyond June 28, 2024, would be terminated and replaced with the following:
+As outlined in the above visual, CME plans to utilize the following conversion methodology, whereby any legacy cleared CDOR swaps that have fixings beyond June 28, 2024, will operationally be terminated and replaced with the following:

 - A short-dated CDOR replacement swap that is designed to capture any CDOR fixings scheduled to occur prior to the cessation date (the legacy swap’s economics would carry over).

-- A forward-starting CORRA replacement overnight index swap (OIS) that would maintain the legacy swap’s fixed rate, replace the CDOR floating rate with daily compounding CORRA plus the ISDA fallback spread (32.138bps for 3M CDOR) and would apply a 1D payment offset to both the fixed and floating legs.
-This swap would become effective once the short-dated CDOR replacement swap expires and its maturity would match the original legacy swap.
+- A forward starting CORRA replacement overnight index swap (OIS) that will maintain the legacy swap’s fixed rate, replace the CDOR floating rate with daily compounding CORRA plus the ISDA fallback spread (32.138bps for 3M CDOR), and will apply a 1D payment offset to both the fixed and floating legs.
+This swap will become effective once the short-dated CDOR replacement swap expires, and its maturity will match the original legacy swap.

-- A cash adjustment in the form of an upfront fee would be included on the forward starting CORRA replacement OIS to account for any differences between the legacy CDOR swap valued under ISDA fallbacks and the corresponding replacement swaps booked by CME Group at the point of conversion.
+- A cash adjustment in the form of an upfront fee will be included on the forward starting CORRA replacement OIS to account for any differences between the legacy CDOR swap valued under ISDA fallbacks and the corresponding replacement swaps booked by CME at the point of conversion.